 High-Intensity Focused Ultrasound (HIFU)

-HIFU was then approved by the Food and Drug Administration (FDA) in 2009 for brow lifts.
-The device was also cleared by the FDA in 2014 to improve lines and wrinkles of the upper chest and neckline (décolletage)
+HIFU was then approved by the Food and Drug Administration (FDA) in 2009 for eyebrow lifts.
+The device was also cleared by the FDA in 2014 to improve lines and wrinkles of the upper chest and neckline (décolletage).

-HIFU uses focused ultrasound energy to target the layers of skin just below the surface.
-The ultrasound energy causes the tissue to heat up rapidly.
+HIFU uses focused ultrasound waves to target the layers of the skin that are just below the surface.
+The ultrasound waves causes rapid heating of the tissues.

 Fields of uses: